ClapeyronThermo/Clapeyron.jl/docs/OpenSAFT_development.md

     {SAFT_model} <: {SAFT_family} <: SAFT <: EoS

-In the future, if we ever wish to provide support for non-SAFT EoS (cubics, activity coefficient based, etc), we may add an abstract type under EoS.
+In the future, if we ever wish to provide support for non-SAFT EoS (cubics, activity coefficient based, etc), we may add a new abstract type under EoS.

 Parameters that are used by the model are defined in ```models/param_structs.jl```.